metabase/metabase/docs/users-guide/05-visualizing-results.md

 * `Add a prefix/suffix` lets you put a symbol, word, or whatever before or after each cell's value.

 **Currency**
-Currency columns have all the same options as numbers, and additionally the following:
+Currency columns have all the same options as numbers, plus the following:
 * `Unit of Currency` lets you change the unit of currency from whatever the system default is.
 * `Currency label style` allows you to switch between displaying the currency label as a symbol, a code like (USD), or the full name of the currency.
 * `Where to display the unit of currency` lets you toggle between showing the currency label in the column heading or in every cell in the column.